byExist/fluxgate/docs/en/components/permits.md

 ### When should I use `RampUp`? {#choose-rampup}

-`RampUp` is the **strongly recommended** strategy for most production environments.
+`RampUp` is the **recommended** strategy for most use cases.
 It provides the safest recovery path by slowly re-introducing traffic, giving the service time to warm up caches, re-establish connections, and scale up.

 **Recommended Settings:**